MerakiFrance/NAC-license-usage/README.md

 ⚠️ Notes
 --------

-*   The script expects the Meraki API response to contain the usageData field, which is standard for NAC license usage API endpoints.

 *   The script has been tested on macOS with Python 3.11.
 Using older Python versions may cause compatibility issues.